Frequently Asked Questions

 - I am a faculty or staff member, how do I get involved?

 There are many levels at which faculty and staff can become part of ENGAGE, which range from workshops to multi-year project grants.
-More information including application materials available on the intranet (requires unify password).
+More information including application materials available on the ENGAGE blog.

 - Does this have to be an individual faculty project or can my whole program get involved?

 Programs are strongly encouraged to apply for multi-year project grants to become an ENGAGE program.
 (More information)